emqxarchive/emqx-docs-en/source/install.rst

 Download Packages
 -----------------

-Download binary packages from: https://www.emqx.io/downloads/broker
+Prebuilt releases and packages are available from https://www.emqx.io/downloads/broker

-The following OS types are supported:
+The following environments are supported.
+For each supported OS, a precompiled zipped bundle is provided.
+Packages in rpm and deb formats are also available for RedHat and Debian family OS.

 +-------------+
 | CentOS6.8   |